BoboTiG/dusk-monitor/README.md

 > Any help is welcome in order to find an efficient GraphQL query to fetch accepted blocks from a given provisioner.
 > See the current query in the [constants.py](app/constants.py) file (look for the `GENERATED_BLOCKS_GRAPHQL_QUERY` variable).

+> [!NOTE]
+> As you can see, dashboard colors are what they are.
+If anyone wants to propose better color schemes, or even some CSS styles to improve the visual, do not hesitate!

 ## Install

 ```bash